deepinsight/insightface/recognition/README.md

 }
 ```

-This parallel acceleration for large-scale face recognition is also inspired by following works.
+This parallel acceleration for large-scale face recognition is also inspired by following works:
 ```
 @article{debingzhang,
   title={A distributed training solution for face recognition},